lillyperalta/project-three/ohgraham_Back_End_Developer_2/README.txt

 Every member of a team must have an individual README.txt file filled in in their folder on the team's GitHub repo.

-Name of submitting team member: <fill in your name here>
+Name of submitting team member: Owen Graham
-Wisc email of submitting team member: <fill in your wisc email here>
+Wisc email of submitting team member: ohgraham@wisc.edu Team name: KA
-Team name: <fill in your team name here>
-Role of submitting team member: <your role on the team>
+Role of submitting team member: Back End Developer 2
-TA: <your team's TA>
-Lecturer: <your Lecturer's name>
+TA: Siddarth Mohan
+Lecturer: Gary Dahl

 Files written by me:
 --------------------